-The level of oil production by OPEC is a key factor influencing the oil price projections incorporated into AEO2012.
+The level of oil production by OPEC is a key factor influencing the oil price projections incorporated into AEO2013.
 Non-OPEC production, worldwide regional economic growth rates and the associated regional demand for oil are additional factors affecting the world oil price.

-For the low, reference, and high oil price cases, the oil price reaches \$62, \$145 and \$200 per barrel, respectively, in 2010 dollars.
-The Reference case assumes that OPEC producers will continue to demonstrate a disciplined production approach.
-The Reference case represents EIA's current judgment regarding exploration and development costs and accessibility of oil resources outside United States.
-It also assumes that OPEC producers will choose to maintain their share of the market of about 42 percent of the world's total liquids production.
-In the Low Oil Price case, the low price results from lower demand for liquid fuels in the non-OECD nations.
-In this case, GDP growth in the non-OECD is reduced by 1.5 percentage points in each projection year beginning in 2015 relative to Reference case.
-On the supply side, OPEC countries increase their conventional oil production to obtain a 46 percent share of total world liquids production, and oil resources outside the United States are more accessible and/or less costly to produce than in the Reference case.
-In the High Oil Price case, the high prices result from higher demand for liquid fuels in the non-OECD nations.
+In the Reference case, real oil prices rise from a \$109 per barrel (2011 dollars) in 2012 to \$163 per barrel in 2040.
+The Reference case represents EIA's current judgment regarding exploration and development costs and accessibility of oil resources.
+It also assumes that OPEC producers will choose to maintain their share of the market and will schedule investments in incremental production capacity so that OPEC's oil production will represent about 42 percent of the world's total petroleum and other liquids production over the projection period.
+In the Low Oil Price case, crude oil prices are \$75 per barrel (2011 dollars) in 2040.
+In the Low Oil Price case, the low price results from lower demand for petroleum and other liquid fuels in the non-OECD nations.
+Lower demand is derived from lower economic growth relative to the Reference case.
+In this case, GDP growth in the non-OECD countries is 1.1 lower on average relative to Reference case in each projection year, beginning in 2013.
+The OECD projections are affected only by the price impact.
+On the supply side, OPEC countries increase their oil production to obtain a 43-percent share of total world petroleum and other liquids production, and oil resources outside the United States are more accessible and/or less costly to produce (as a result of technology advances, more attractive fiscal regimes, or both) than in the Reference case.
+In the High Oil Price case, oil prices reach about \$237 per barrel (2011 dollars) in 2040.
+In the High Oil Price case, the high prices result from higher demand for petroleum and other liquid fuels in the non-OECD nations.
 Higher demand is measured by higher economic growth relative to the Reference case.
-In this case, GDP growth in the non-OECD region is raised by 0.1 to 1.0 percentage points relative to Reference case in each projection year, starting in 2012.
-China and India GDP growth rates are raised by 1.0 percentage points relative to the Reference case in 2012 and decline to 0.3 percentage points above the Reference case in 2035.
-GDP growth rates for most other non-OECD regions average about 0.5 percentage points above the Reference case in each projection year.
-On the supply side, OPEC countries are assumed to reduce their market share somewhat, and oil resources outside the United States are assumed to be less accessible and/or more costly to produce than in the Reference case.
+In this case, GDP growth in the non-OECD countries is 0.6 percent higher on average relative to Reference case in each projection year, beginning in 2013.
+The OECD projections are affected only by the price impact.
+On the supply side, OPEC countries are assumed to reduce their market share slightly, and oil resources outside the United States are assumed to be less accessible and/or more costly to produce than in the Reference case.

 OPEC oil production in the Reference case is assumed to increase throughout the projection (Figure 3), at a rate that enables the organization to maintain an approximately constant market share over the projection period.
-OPEC is assumed to be an important source of additional production because its member nations hold a major portion of the world's total reserves-exceeding 1060 billion barrels, about 72 percent of the world's estimated total, at the beginning of 2011.
+OPEC is assumed to be an important source of additional production because its member nations hold a major portion of the world's total reserves-exceeding 1200 billion barrels, about 73 percent of the world's estimated total, at the beginning of 2012.
 [1] Despite investment from foreign sources, Iraq's oil production is not assumed to maintain steady growth until after 2015 as infrastructure limitations as well as security and legislative issues are assumed to slow development for the next five years.